keycloak/kc-sig-fapi/README.md

   - Form Post OP
   - 3rd Party-Init OP

+#### OpenID Connect: OpenID Providers for Logout Profile
+  - Front-Channel OP
+  - Back-Channel OP
+  - Session OP
+  - RP-Initiated OP

+Note: OpenID Provider for Logout Profile conformance tests have not yet been automated.
+These can be passed manually.

 ### Passed Conformance Tests per Keycloak version

 To ensure that every keycloak version can pass conformance tests, we check if a new Keycloak version pass conformance tests that the older Keycloak version could pass whenever the new Keycloak version is released.